nataliep3/DATA4380-Tabular-NP/README.md

 ### Training

-* Describe the training:
 * Software: I trained the model using Python within a Jupyter Notebook environment.
 Libraries used include:
   * pandas and numpy to manipulate data
   * sci-kit learn to build models
   * matplotlib to create visualizations
 * Hardware: All training and testing was done on a personal device (Macbook Air)
 * Difficulties include working with a dataset with many unique identifiers and determining which were useful, alongside hardware issues and inability to run models on my device

 ### Performance Comparison